-In 2001, 36.8% of LGBTQI+ students reported that their school library included any LGBTQI+ inclusive books or resources.
-LGBTQI+ students reporting access to LGBTQI+ inclusive library resources has generally increased over time, reaching a high of 48.9% of LGBTQI+ students reporting such access in 2019.
-LGBTQI+ students reporting such access in 2019.
-LGBTQI+ inclusive school libraries, with 42.8% reporting lower percentage of students with LGBTQI+ inclusive school libraries, with 42.8% reporting that their school library had any books or other resources about LGBTQI+ people, history, or topics (28.8% said their school library had no such resources and 28.4% responded that they were unsure).
+In 2001, 36.8% of LGBTQI+ students reported that their school library included any LGBTQI+ inclusive books or resources.92 LGBTQI+ students reporting access to LGBTQI+ inclusive library resources has generally increased over time, reaching a high of 48.9% of LGBTQI+ students reporting such access in 2019.93 However, the 2021 NSCS found a significantly lower percentage of students with LGBTQI+ inclusive school libraries, with 42.8% reporting that their school library had any books or other resources about LGBTQI+ people, history, or topics (28.8% said their school library had no such resources and 28.4% responded that they were unsure).
 Recent curriculum censorship legislation and public discussions thereof may have had a chilling effect on school librarians or discouraged students from seeking such resources.
 Additionally, remote learning and other COVID-19 or precautions may have inhibited students' access to such resources.